Openlights/firemix/README.md

 will look in the `data/playlists` directory for a file called `listname.json`, and will create it (as an empty playlist) if it does not exist.

-Use the `--profile` option to enable profiling of framerate and function calls.
+Use the `--profile` option to enable profiling of framerate.
 With profiling enabled, a log message will be printed any time a preset takes more than 30 ms to render a frame.